VWO Testing

 What Type of Organizational Culture to Adopt?

 Company owners and decision-makers should heavily invest in a culture of experimentation and innovation during a business’s lifecycle.
 Experimentation and innovation, as they say, are the two hallmarks of entrepreneurship.
-In the early stages of development of a company, creative ideas and innovation alone can bestow promising results.
+In the early stages of the development of a company, creative ideas and innovation alone can bestow promising results.
 After that stage is crossed and you find a product-market fit, comes the need for optimization.
-This is because when product ferries towards maturity, heavily experimenting or coming up with innovative ideas that need much attention can affect a business’s sustainability and continuous revenue flow.
+This is because when a product ferries towards maturity, heavily experimenting or coming up with innovative ideas that need much attention can affect a business’s sustainability and continuous revenue flow.

 graph on the various stages a product has to go through the phase of innovation & optimization